Glossary

 Inclusion in schools

-The inclusion of children and young people with specific needs is a priority for the Luxembourg Government.
+The inclusion of children and young people with special educational needs is a priority for the Luxembourgish Government.
 It covers a wide range of fields, including:

-• education and training (primary and secondary school, vocational training, higher education, music lessons, adult learning, etcs);
+• education and training (primary and secondary school, vocational training, higher education, music lessons, adult learning);

 • education and childcare services (crèches and maisons relais);

-• activities for young people (e.g. at maisons des jeunes – youth centres, holiday and leisure activities).
+• activities for young people (e.g. at maison des jeunes youth centres, holiday and leisure activities).

-The various types of assistance offered to pupils with specific needs are primarily intended to allow the children to continue their schooling in regular education, in a class of their peers at primary or secondary school.
-Pupils with specific needs who attend a class at a competence centre or a school outside the Grand Duchy always stay enrolled in their initial class.
+The various types of assistance offered to pupils with special educational needs are primarily intended to allow the children to continue their schooling in regular education, in a class of their peers at primary or secondary school.
+Pupils with special educational needs who attend a class at a competence centre or a school outside the Grand Duchy always stay enrolled in their initial class.

-Staff at the competence centres draw up an individualised education plan (plan éducatif individualisé, PEI) for each of the pupils with specific needs in their care.
+Staff at the competence centres draw up an individualised education plan (plan éducatif individualisé, PEI) for each of the pupils with special educational needs in their care.
 These plans are based on the regular syllabuses and curricula of primary and secondary education.
-They are adapted to the specific educational needs of each pupil in their care.
+They are adapted to the special educational needs of each pupil in their care.

-The inclusion commissions (CI) set up within the directorates for primary education may draw up individualised support plans (plans de prise en charge individualisé) for each pupil with specific needs.
-These plans may include a variety of measures such as adapting the teaching in the classroom, assistance being provided in the classroom by specialised outsiders, or having the pupil temporarily attend a different class.
+The inclusion commissions (commissions d’inclusion, CI) set up within the regional directorates for primary education may draw up an individualised support plan (plan de prise en charge individualisé, PCI) for each pupil with special educational needs.
+These plans may include a variety of measures such as adapting the teaching in the classroom, assistance being provided in the classroom by specialised outsiders, or having the pupil temporarily attend a different class than their regular class.
 The plan is submitted to the parents for their agreement.

-A secondary school's inclusion commission (commission d'inclusion scolaire, CIS) may propose an individualised training plan (plan de formation individualisé, PFI) The CIS identified the subjects and skills corresponding to the pupil's abilities and adapt the pace of learning to suit the pupil.
+A secondary school’s inclusion commission (commission d’inclusion, CI) may propose an individualised training plan (plan de formation individualisé, PFI).
+The CI identifies the subjects and skills corresponding to the pupil’s abilities and adapts the pace of learning to suit the pupil.
 The PFI must be accepted by the parents or adult pupil.

-Pupils with specific needs (élève à besoins spécifiques, EBS) find learning harder than most pupils of the same age, or have specific deficiencies or difficulties.
+Pupils with special educational needs (élèves à besoins éducatifs spécifiques, EBS) find learning harder than most pupils of the same age, or have specific deficiencies or difficulties.
 They cannot be cared for using the resources normally available to their teachers.
 They may have the benefit of specialised assistance and support measures, proposed according to their individual needs.
-A pupil's specific needs may concern motricity, eyesight, language and hearing, cognitive development, or behaviour.
+A pupil’s specific needs may concern motricity, eyesight, language and hearing, cognitive development, or behaviour.

 Reasonable accommodations